How to Make Remote Working Secure?

 3. Report Spam or Phishing Incidents Immediately

-Train employees to report suspicious incidents instead of deleting a spammy email.
+Train employees to report suspicious incidents instead of deleting a spammy emails.
 Have a process in place where employees know who to contact and how to register an incident.
+Follow phishing statistics to be in the know about how you can secure your email messages.
 Doing so will help your IT team with record-keeping and future monitoring.

 4. Work on Secure Networks